Heart of Wessex Line

 The Heart of Wessex Line, also known as the Bristol to Weymouth Line, is a railway line that runs from Bristol Temple Meads to Westbury and Weymouth in England.
 It shares the Wessex Main Line as far as Westbury and then follows the course of the Reading to Taunton Line as far as Castle Cary.

 History

 Places served

-The cities, towns and villages served by this route are listed below:
+The cities, towns and villages served by this route are: